Engraving with the EasyMark™ Electric Engraver

 - Ball Tips: Tracing patterns and outlines; fine line details; shading by applying a series of etched lines very close to each other; applying dots and stipple patterns; writing

 - Cones: Drawing fine lines; etching arcs and shading areas on flat and curved surfaces

 - Cylinders: Making dots and circles; shading, striping, especially useful on curved surfaces

 - Cone / Cylinder Combinations: Drawing lines and details; shading on flat and curved surfaces; making arcs; etching dots and circles and writing or drawing.

 - Disc: Use for making dots and circles

 - Teardrop: Shading and deeper carving, making feathered and tapered lines

-- Try pulling the tip across, pushing it and moving it back and forth, and
+- Try pulling the tip across, pushing it and moving it back and forth and in circles.

 - Practice making half-tones and shading using different tips.